rabascoh/election-analysis/README.md

 ## Election Audit Summary:
 This election audit analysis can be replicated for any election with some modifications.
-### Statewide Congressional Election Audit
+### Local Election Audit
-To report on statewide data for the congressional election, append the data for all counties in Colorado to the election results file.
-[ADD REC]
+To report on local election data, remove the county level analysis and only report on the candidate votes and winning candidate.

 ### Biennial Congressional Election Audit
 To track election results over time, add a field for the year and append the data for the previous years' election data to the election results file.
 [ADD REC]